Time arrow without past hypothesis: a toy model explanation: Time arrow without past hypothesis proof

-By the same proof scheme as for corollary \ref{cor:growing_global_entropy}, we obtain the entropy growth for $\inter^{-1}\hs^{-1}$: \begin{corollaire} For any $\gcirc\in \mathcal{C}_1$ containing at least one particle of each type, the sequence $(\entropyp(\hs \inter)^{-n}(\gcirc))_{n\in \N}$ is of the order of $\log(n)$. \end{corollaire} Thus, a variation of criticism $(ii)$ still holds, as entropy increases in both directions from a `source'.
-But here, since the model is not periodic, there is a single such source: a possibility discussed under the name of `Janus point' \cite{CarrollChen,CarrollChen2,BarbourNBody,BarbourJanus}.
+Thus, a variation of criticism $(ii)$ still holds, as entropy increases in both directions from a `source'.
+But here, since the model is not periodic, there is a single such source: a possibility discussed under the name of `Janus point', \corrB{whether positively \cite{CarrollChen,CarrollChen2,BarbourNBody,BarbourJanus} or negatively \cite{ZehAgainstBarbour}---including on conceptual grounds}.
 To move away from this region of minimal entropy, whether by iterating the forward dynamics or its reverse, means augmenting entropy and hence `going towards the future'.
 The important point is the way in which this variation relates to the resolution of criticism $(iii)$: it is no longer necessary to assume that the universe ``started'' in an improbable low-entropy state; as the existence of an arrow of time just follows from the existence of a minimal region, which itself is a direct consequence of the dynamical law.